MadStats/reflections-on-presentations-carolxxx/README.md

 Title of presentation: Terrorism

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: Animation part.
+Decision tree.

 What were aspects of the presentations for which you had concerns or questions: